Investing mutual fund SEBI AMFI AMC SIP UTI asset management India regulation NAV

 Historical development

 UTI accumulated a large retail investor base through its branch and agent network.
 By the late 1980s, US-64 alone held tens of millions of unitholder accounts.
-However, the absence of mark-to-market NAV calculation and the offering of guaranteed or assured returns on certain schemes laid the groundwork for the liquidity crisis that surfaced in 2001–2002.
+However, the absence of mark-to-market NAV calculation and the offering of guaranteed or assured returns on certain schemes laid the groundwork for the liquidity crisis that surfaced in 2001 to 2002.

 The Government of India allowed public sector banks and insurance companies to establish mutual fund entities in 1987.
 SBI Mutual Fund, sponsored by State Bank of India, became the first non-UTI mutual fund in June 1987.
 Canara Bank, Punjab National Bank, Indian Bank, Bank of Baroda, Bank of India, and Life Insurance Corporation of India followed with their own sponsored AMCs.
 These entities operated under Reserve Bank of India and Ministry of Finance guidelines rather than a unified securities regulator.